stat20-summer/website/content/syllabus.md

 I will meet you guys on Monday, Tuesday, Wednesday, and Thursday at 11:30a in Hearst Memorial Mining Building, Room 390.

-The lectures will be recorded and available on *bCourses* **until the end of the course week, Sunday, 11:59pm**.
+The recordings for lectures in a given week will be available on *bCourses* **until the end of the course week, Sunday, 11:59pm**.
+This is part of our strategy to keep the course sectioned by week.

 However, because I understand you will want to prepare the best you can for the exams, all of the lecture recordings will be made available to